laurgao/simpy/README.md

 I3 = sp.integrate((F(1, 15) - F(1, 360) * (x-6))*(1 - (40-x)**2/875), (x, 15, 30))
 ```

+Note: we don't support floats right now so please use fractions!

 ## Please make issues!

-This project is actively undergoing development; please let me know about any bugs you encounter!
-If there's an integral that we currently can't solve, create a github issue and tag "new integral."
+This project is actively undergoing development; please let me know about any bugs you encounter by making a github issue!
+If there's an integral that we currently can't solve, create an issue and tag "new integral."